Attilio-Di-Vicino/ThetaSport/README.md

 # ThetaSport

-ThetaSport è un progetto universitario di ecommerce realizzato in Java, utilizzando i pattern MVC, DAO, Singleton, Strategy, Abstract Factory, Visitor e Chain of Responsibility.
-L'applicazione utilizza un algoritmo di Intelligenza Artificiale, il TF-IDF.
+ThetaSport is e-commerce created for a university project.
+It is built in javautilizing the MVC, DAO, Singleton, Strategy, Abstract Factory, Visitor and Chain of Responsibility patterns.
+The application uses an Artificial Intelligence algorithm, TF-IDF, to empower the admin to propose personalized offers to users.

 ## Descrizione